Frisco Jenny: Plot

 At a party in Steve's honor, he catches gambler Ed Harris cheating him in a back room.
 In the ensuing struggle, Steve kills him, with Jenny the only eyewitness.
 The pair are unable to dispose of the body before it is found, and they are questioned by the police but not charged.
 The scandal forces Jenny to temporarily surrender her baby to a respectable couple who owe Steve a favor in order to prevent the forcible removal of the child by a children's welfare society with a court order.

 After three years, Jenny tries to reclaim her son, but when he clings to the only mother whom he knows, she leaves him with his adoptive parents.
 Years later, Dan graduates from Stanford University, where he was a football star, and becomes an assistant district attorney.
 Jenny lovingly follows his progress while taking command of vice and bootlegging in the city.

 When Dan runs for district attorney, his opponent is Tom Ford, a man who does Jenny's bidding.
 Against her best interests, she frames Ford so that Dan can win.
 When Steve tries to bribe Dan to free some of his men, Steve is arrested.
 Out on bail, Steve asks Jenny to blackmail Dan into dropping the charges, but she refuses to jeopardize her son's future.
 When Steve threatens to reveal that Jenny is Dan's real mother, she shoots and kills Steve at Dan's office.

 Jenny is arrested and prosecuted by Dan.
 Refusing to defend herself, she is condemned to death by hanging.
 Amah pleads with her to tell Dan the truth in the hope that he can help her, but when he comes to see her, she remains silent.
 Jenny beseeches Amah never to reveal the truth to Dan.

 With Jenny now dead, Amah throws Jenny's newspaper clippings following Dan's achievements into the fireplace.

+Production

+The story rights were purchased by Warner Bros.
+(First National's parent company) in late August 1932.
+Originally produced under the title "Common Ground," filming began in early October 1932 and entered the editing room at the end of the month.
+It was reported to be one of several productions completed in three weeks of filming.

+According to the pressbook, a replica of 1906 San Francisco was created at the First National studios, and the earthquake was replicated by using rollers and levers.

+George Brent was originally slated to play Dan McAllister, but dropped out early into production to star in 42nd Street, being replaced by James Murray.
+Frisco Jenny was one of James Murray's first films after being sentenced to four months of hard labor and being released on parole, the press staged it as a comeback from his alcoholism and legal trouble.